Moving from Reception to Year 1: how it affects your child

 Their first year of school is rapidly drawing to a close; soon, your child will be making the move from Reception to Year 1.
 As a parent, the prospect of settling them into their new class is probably a lot less daunting than it was to get ready for their first day of school, but the transition from the Foundation Stage to Key Stage 1 can be a big deal for many children.

-‘The jump from Reception to Year 1 can be more difficult than the transition between other school years, and schools and parents should bear this in mind,’ agrees Caroline Sharp, a principal research officer at the educational research organisation NFER, who co-authored a report on the impact on children.
+‘The jump from Reception to Year 1 can be more difficult than the transition between other school years, and schools and parents should bear this in mind,’ agrees Caroline Sharp, a principal research officer at the educational research organisation NFER, who co-authored a report on the impact on children of moving from Foundation Stage to Year 1.
 But why is it sometimes a tricky stage for children?

 How Year 1 differs from Reception